LFTW1013/ActoCLI/README.md

 ActoCLI is built off of Electron and Node, so you can use DevTools in the "View" menu.
 ----------------------------------------------------------
 COMMANDS:
+Shows the user current commands.

     help
 ----------------

-Shows the user current commands.
+Clears the terminal.

     clr
 ------------------------

-Clears the terminal.
+Closes ActoCLI

     exit
 ------------------------

-Closes ActoCLI
+INSTALLATION INSTRUCTIONS:
+1.